History of the United Kingdom: First World War

-The stalemate required an endless supply of men and munitions.
-By 1916, volunteering fell off, the government imposed conscription in Britain (but not in Ireland) to keep up the strength of the Army.
-With his slow start and mobilization of national resources, H. H. Asquith had proven inadequate: he was more of a committee chairman, and he started to drink so heavily after midday that only his morning hours were effective.
-Asquith was replaced in December 1916 with the much more effective David Lloyd George.
-He had strong support from Unionists and considerable backing of Labour, as well as a majority of his own Liberal Party, although Asquith turned hostile.
-Lloyd George answered the loud demands for a much more decisive government by setting up a new small war cabinet, a cabinet secretariat under Maurice Hankey, and a secretariat of private advisors in the 'Garden Suburb'; he moved towards prime ministerial control.
+The stalemate required extensive supply of men and munitions.
+By 1916, volunteering fell off, the government imposed conscription (but not in Ireland) to keep up the strength of the Army.
+With his slow start and mobilisation of resources, Asquith had proven inadequate.
+Asquith was replaced in December 1916 with the more effective David Lloyd George.
+He had strong support from Unionists and considerable backing of Labour, as well as a majority of his Liberal Party.
+Lloyd George answered the demands for a more decisive government by setting up a small war cabinet, a cabinet secretariat under Maurice Hankey, and a secretariat of private advisors in 'The Garden Suburb'.

-Britain eagerly supported the war, but Irish Nationalist opinion was divided: some served in the British Army, but the Irish Republican Brotherhood plotted an Easter Rebellion in 1916.
-It quickly failed but the brutal repression that followed turned that element against Britain, as did failed British plans to introduce conscription in Ireland in 1917.
+Irish Nationalist opinion was divided: some served in the British Army, but the Irish Republican Brotherhood plotted an Easter Rising in 1916.
+It quickly failed but the brutal repression that followed turned that element against Britain, as did failed plans to introduce conscription in Ireland in 1917.

-The nation now successfully mobilised its manpower, womanpower, industry, finances, Empire and diplomacy, in league with France and the U.S. to defeat the enemy.
-The British Army had traditionally never been a large employer in the nation, with the regular army standing at 250,000 at the start of the war.
-By 1918, there were about five million people in the army and the fledgling Royal Air Force, newly formed from the Royal Naval Air Service (RNAS) and the Royal Flying Corps (RFC), was about the same size of the pre-war army.
-The economy grew about 14% from 1914 to 1918 despite the absence of so many men in the services; by contrast the German economy shrank 27%.
-The War saw a decline of civilian consumption, with a major reallocation to munitions.
-The government share of GDP soared from 8% in 1913 to 38% in 1918 (compared to 50% in 1943).
-The war forced Britain to use up its financial reserves and borrow large sums from New York banks.
-After the U.S. entered in April 1917, the Treasury borrowed directly from the U.S. government.
+The nation mobilised its population, industry, finances, Empire and diplomacy, in league with France and the US, to defeat the Central Powers.
+The British Army had never been a large employer, with the regular army standing at 250,000 at the start of the war.
+By 1918, there were about five million in the army and the fledgling Royal Air Force, was about the same size of the pre-war army.
+The economy grew 14% from 1914 to 1918 despite the absence of so many men in the services; by contrast the German economy shrank 27%.
+The war saw a decline of civilian consumption, with a major reallocation to munitions.
+The government share of GDP soared from 8% in 1913 to 38% in 1918.
+Britain used up financial reserves and borrowed from the US.